Benton Harbor, Mich. — Whirlpool is repositioning its venerable Amana brand under the banner of “affordable luxury.”

 According to brand manager Brandon Buckingham, consumer studies and marketplace analysis indicated an untapped opportunity for stylish yet price-competitive appliances within independent and national dealer channels.

-To that end, the company has introduced a series of platforms that meet those criteria, including:
+To that end, the company is offering a series of platforms that meet those criteria, including:

 the top-mount Amana Jot refrigerator (suggested retail $549) with a dry-erase finish that allows consumers to draw pictures or write messages directly on the door panel;